The Edge>>KING’S X - USA

 Members

-King’s X was formed in 1985 in Texas as a Christian rock band, despite Pinnick’s homosexuality.
+King’s X was formed in 1985 in Texas as a Christian rock band, despite Pinnick’s homosexuality, which was a secret at that time.
 The band’s name was reportedly borrowed from another King’s X, which featured the brother of Sam Taylor the band’s manager.
 The group had its roots in the cover band The Edge which was formed four years earlier.
 The group has consistently received praise for its blend of progressive and hard rock, yet never managed to achieve a commercial breakthrough.
 The band was signed early on by Johnny Zazula for his Megaforce label.
 The former label manager for Anthrax and Metallica had shifted his signing policy to what he believed would be the wave of the future after declaring alternative rock to be the music that would replace metal.
 Megaforce would go bankrupt before the turn of the century.

 Reviews